Levente96/CleanR/README.md

 This design is **2.59 times** more value ($/cleaned air) than the Xiaomi Air Purifier 3C.

 ## Cost
 The goal of all time to keep the cost under ~100$.
-Currently it costs ~35$.
+Currently it costs:

 | Item | Cost |
 | ---- | ---: |